Advising

 • Can those courses be taken abroad or do they need to be taken at UMBC?

-If you receive financial aid or scholarships you should speak to your Financial Aid Advisor or scholarship source to identify if your funding will transfer to your study abroad program.
+If you receive financial aid or scholarships you should speak to your Financial Aid Advisor or scholarship source to determine if your funding will transfer to your study abroad program.
 Some recommended questions are: